ChrisSchulze/portfolio/portfolio/works/compo.md

 ---
 ### Issue

 <p class="einleser">COMPO wanted to grow their customer base.
 We saw an opportunity in a younger audience.
-Alongside Jung von Matt we were assigned to come up with ideas for the digital touchpoints.</p>
+We were assigned to come up with ideas for their digital touchpoints.</p>

 <SingleProjectHeader
 :services="$page.frontmatter.services"
 :year="$page.frontmatter.year.toString()"
 :categories="$page.frontmatter.categories"
 />

 ![](/upload/compo_image_2-1.jpg)